CADisplayLink object is a timer object that allows your application to synchronize its drawing to the refresh rate of the display.

 isPaused property to

 true.
 Also, if your application cannot provide frames in the time provided, you may want to choose a slower frame rate.
 An application with a slower but consistent frame rate appears smoother to the user than an application that skips frames.
-You can increase the time between frames (and decrease the apparent frame rate) by changing the
+You can define the number of frames per second by setting the

 When your application finishes with a display link, it should call